johannes/JSMysqlndBundle/README.markdown

 For making use of this bundle you need Symfony2 running on a PHP setup where the mysqli extension is activated and mysqlnd is being used.
-The mysqli extension is only used to retreive data.
+The mysqli extension is only used to retrieve data.
 It is no requirement for your application to use to use mysqli.
-Applications using  Doctrind and PDO are fully supported.
+Applications using  Doctrine and PDO are fully supported.

 Installation